 Contact J. Price McNamara Today For Your ERISA Questions

 If you have an ERISA insurance issue, you most likely will need an experienced attorney who knows how to deal with these types of cases.
 ERISA law can be extremely complicated and the results of your case could mean significant changes for your retirement.
 For this reason, only an attorney with knowledge of the appropriate ERISA laws can help you get you the outcome you deserve for your case.
 J. Price McNamara has been practicing law for many years and has handled many cases just like yours.
-The legal team at the Law Offices of J. Price McNamara is waiting to help you with your ERISA case.
+The legal team at J. Price McNamara ERISA Insurance Claim Attorney is waiting to help you with your ERISA case.
 Call us today to schedule your free case review and get an experienced insurance attorney on your side.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.